 Guys, let me be completely honest.
 The third day was hell for me.
 I hadn’t slept properly for three days, and I had a terrible hangover.
-The previous evening, I spent time with Hambini, Peak Torque, and others.
+I spent time with Hambini, Peak Torque, and others the previous evening.
 I learned a lot of interesting things, but unfortunately, I can’t talk about most of them.

-Anyway, in the morning, I contemplated whether to ditch the filming.
+Anyway, in the morning, I thought about ditching the filming.
 I felt awful.
-But when I saw the reactions and views from the first and second days of Eurobike, I had to push through.
+But when I saw the reactions and views from the first two days of Eurobike, I had to push through.

 The goal was to visit the outdoor areas and cover the products I had forgotten or didn’t fit into the previous edits.